zachstdenis/homelab-docs/infra/README.md

 - selected sanitized YAMS custom Compose snippets
 - example environment files with placeholder values
 - small helper notes explaining service dependencies

-## What Should Not Be Published

-Do **not** publish:

-- real `.env` files
-- API keys
-- passwords
-- email relay credentials
-- VPN private keys
-- tokens
-- private certificates
-- secrets embedded in Compose `environment:` sections
-- anything that would expose sensitive internal access details

-## Sanitization Rules

-When publishing infrastructure files:

-- replace secrets with placeholders such as `REPLACE_ME`
-- use `.env.example` instead of real `.env`
-- keep comments that explain ports, mounts, dependencies, and service purpose
-- remove values that are too specific if they are not useful to others
-- prefer files that teach something over dumping every live config verbatim

 ## Notes on Accuracy